Patient and Public Topic Suggestions

 Led by: Dr. Fiona Clement, The Health Technology Assessment Unit, University of Calgary

-Digital Health Interventions for the Prevention, Detection and Management of Mental Health Problems in People with Chronic Diseases: A Rapid Overview of Reviews Completed
+Digital Health Interventions for The Prevention, Detection and Management of Mental Health Problems in People with Chronic Diseases in Times of COVID-19: A Rapid Overview of Reviews Completed

 View Findings